 The Industrial Comminution Efficiency Sub-Committee aims to provide tools for practitioners to measure the energy efficiency of comminution circuits using standardized metrics and methodologies.
 The group is a community of interest that includes operators, suppliers, and subject-matter experts interested in improving comminution efficiency in their operations.

 Three guidelines developed by this group aim to define the recommended methods for quantifying grinding circuit efficiency using grinding power analysis, following the approaches developed by Bond (1961) and Morrell (2009).
-These are currently up for review:

 Potential future work by this sub-committee might cover topics such as fine grinding ore characterization basis, standard Bond ball charge, Bond test reference materials, site-specific energy, and testing for design.

 Following review, a minor revision of Method to Survey and Sample Grinding Circuits for Energy Efficiency is underway.
 If you would like to know more about this revision or are interested in future work under this subcommittee, fill out the contact form below and we’ll be in touch with more details.

 The guideline reviews the data required for the analysis, including hardness characterization data generated from the SMC Test®, the Bond Ball Mill Test Work Index and the Morrell equations and their application.
 Click here to read.

 This guideline details methods to survey and sample grinding circuits to generate sufficient information of suitable quality to support reliable efficiency analysis by these and comparable methods.
 It deals specifically with surveying and sampling Autogenous Grinding (AG), Semi-Autogenous Grinding (SAG), rod, and ball mill circuits operating within the normal range of application.
 Click here to read.

 The Bond method allows for quantification and comparison of relative energy efficiencies of most industrial communication circuits.
 It is an essential tool for managing the important business (cost) of grinding.
 Click here to read.